OpenEarable/open-earable/README.md

 Enables or disables SD card data logging.
 Recorded sensor values are automatically saved to the SD card. (enabled by default)

-When enabled, Open Earable creates a ".csv" file on the SD card with a standardized header format consisting of:
+When enabled, OpenEarable creates a ".csv" file on the SD card with a standardized header format consisting of:

 `ID, TIMESTAMP, Data1, Data2, Data3, Data4, Data5, Data6, Data7, Data8, Data9`